A BRIEF HISTORY OF LIVERPOOL

 Like all towns in the 19th century Liverpool was unsanitary.
 In 1832 there was a cholera epidemic in Liverpool.
 Another epidemic followed in 1849.

 However during the 19th century amenities in Liverpool improved.
 In 1799 and 1802 private companies began to supply piped water to Liverpool.
 But it was expensive and poor people could not afford it.
 They relied on barrels or wells.
 A municipal water supply was begun in 1857.

 The Philharmonic hall was built in 1849.
-It burned in 1933 and was rebuilt.
+It burned in 1933 but it was rebuilt.
 The Central Library was built in 1852.
 St George's Hall was built in 1854.
 William Brown library was built in 1860.
 Picton Reading Room was built in 1879.

-From 1830 horse drawn buses ran in Liverpool and from 1865 horse drawn trams.
+From 1830 horse drawn buses ran in Liverpool and from 1865 horse drawn trams ran in the streets.
 The trams were converted to electricity in 1898-1901.

 Liverpool officially became a city in 1880.
 By 1881 its population had reached 611,00.
 In 1895 the boundaries of Liverpool were extended to include Wavertree, Walton and parts of Toxteth and West Derby.

 By 1901 the population of Liverpool had reached 685,000.
 In 1904 the boundaries of the city were extended again to include Fazakerly.